pyvandenbussche/sparqles/README.md

 ## Building

-Get the code from GitHub: https://github.com/pyvandenbussche/ends
+Get the code from GitHub: https://github.com/pyvandenbussche/sparqles

-Build using ant:
+Build using maven

-	ant clean all